Sources of radiation, a reference for radiologic technologists

 petco radioactive bowl

-In August, 2012, Petco recalled several models of steel pet food bowls after US Customs and Border Protection determined that they were emitting low levels of radiation.
-The source of the radiation was determined to be 60Co that had contaminated the steel. https://www.petco.com/content/petco/PetcoStore/en_US/pet-services/help/recalls.html
+In August 2012, Petco issued a recall for several models of steel pet food bowls following an alert from US Customs and Border Protection, which discovered that the bowls were emitting low levels of radiation.
+Further investigations revealed that the source of this radiation was Cobalt-60 (60Co), a radioactive isotope that had inadvertently contaminated the steel used to manufacture the bowls.

 Radiation From Medical Procedures